Puyodead1/udemy-downloader/README.md

 # Description

-Utility script to download Udemy courses, has support for DRM videos but requires the user to aquire the decryption key (for legal reasons).<br>
+Utility script to download Udemy courses, has support for DRM videos but requires the user to acquire the decryption key (for legal reasons).<br>
 Windows is the primary development OS, but I've made an effort to support Linux also.

 # Requirements